Firefighters faced dangerous rescue operation at Orléans explosion site, records show | CBC News

 "Definitely chaos," said Messier, describing what he read.

 "Victims are trapped.
 You've got unknown victims that could be in homes nearby.
-And then you've got the building you need to stabilize in order to get to the victims quickly."
+Then you've got the building you need to stabilize in order to get to the victims quickly."

 What follows is an account of that morning which, unless otherwise indicated, is drawn from those fire department documents.

-The explosion happened early on Feb.
+The explosion happened early Feb.
 13 inside Minto Communities' Avalon Vista development.

 Some people had only recently moved in to the east Ottawa neighbourhood while construction continued on other uninhabited houses in the development.